Dominic Thiem: Thiem vs. Federer

-Thiem and Roger Federer have met 7 times; Thiem has won 5–2 (71%), meaning Thiem has won this rivalry after Federer announced his retirement.
-The pair split their first four meetings, Federer winning on hard court in Brisbane in 2016, and at the 2018 ATP Finals, Thiem winning in 2016 on clay in Rome and on grass in Stuttgart.
-Going into 2019 they were two wins apiece, they played three times in 2019 the first in the final of the 2019 Indian Wells Masters.
-Federer took the first set but Thiem came back to win in three sets for his first ATP Masters 1000 title.
-Next they played on clay at the Madrid Open, with Thiem winning again in three sets after losing the first, Thiem winning after saving two match points in the second set tiebreak.
-The last match they contested against each other in 2019 was their first round robin match at the 2019 ATP Finals, Thiem again prevailed in two sets.
+Thiem and Roger Federer met 7 times, with Thiem winning 5 matches (71%).
+The pair split their first four meetings with Federer winning on hard court in Brisbane in 2016 and at the 2018 ATP Finals, and Thiem winning in 2016 on clay in Rome and on grass in Stuttgart.
+In 2019, the rivalry entered at two wins apiece and the pair played three times.
+First, in the Indian Wells championship match, Federer took the first set but Thiem came back to win in three sets for his first Masters 1000 title.
+Two months later, they played on clay at the Madrid Open, with Thiem winning again in three sets after losing the first, Thiem winning after saving two match points in the second set tiebreak.
+Their final match was contested at the 2019 ATP Finals round robin; Thiem again prevailed in two sets.

 Thiem vs. Zverev

-Thiem and Alexander Zverev have met 11 times; Thiem leads 8–3 (72.73%).
+Thiem and Alexander Zverev met 12 times; Thiem leads 8–4 (66.67%).
 Thiem won their first three meetings, all in 2016 and on clay, including a first title fight in Nice before Zverev retaliated with a win on hard court in Beijing later in the year.
 In 2017, Thiem claimed their only meeting in Rotterdam.
 In 2018 they contested two matches, the first a Masters 1000 final at the Madrid Open, with Zverev taking his third Masters title in straight sets.
 The second was in the French Open quarterfinals, this time Thiem winning in straight sets.
 Thiem took their only encounter in 2019 at the Tour Finals, saving all four break point opportunities that Zverev created.
 In 2020 their rivalry took place on the biggest stages as they contested a Grand Slam semifinal at the Australian Open, and a final at the US Open.
 In Zverev's first semifinal and final appearances Thiem was the more experienced player and showed this in Melbourne, winning in four sets.
 In New York in September Zverev started the match confidently while Thiem was nervous, "I was so tight in the beginning," he said of the first two sets.
 However the dynamic changed, Thiem overcame his nerves to win the match in a fifth set tiebreak.
 At the 2021 Madrid Open, Zverev defeated Thiem in the semifinals in straight sets for the second time in Madrid.
+Their most recent encounter was at the 2023 Halle Open where Zverev defeated Thiem 6–3, 6–4 in straight sets.